UKCSD/sp24-cse110-lab4/expose/javascript/part1.md

 Question 9: An error is returned since `i` is out of scope since it is a `let`

 Question 10: 3 is printed since `prices.length` = 3.

+Question 11: The array of discounted prices is returned